DMARC: Alignment

 Alignment may be specified as strict or relaxed.
 For strict alignment, the domain names must be identical.
 For relaxed alignment, the top-level "Organizational Domain" must match.
-The Organizational Domain is found by checking a list of public DNS suffixes, and adding the next DNS label.
-So, for example, "a.b.c.d.example.com.au" and "example.com.au" have the same Organizational Domain, because there is a registrar that offers names in ".com.au" to customers.
-Although at the time of DMARC spec there was an IETF working group on domain boundaries, nowadays the organizational domain can only be derived from the Public Suffix List.
+The Organizational Domain used to be found by checking a list of public DNS suffixes.
+The upcoming spec instead specifies a Tree Walk through the parent domains.
+So, for example, "a.b.c.d.example.com.au" and "example.com.au" have the same Organizational Domain, because _dmarc.example.com.au is the only defined DMARC record among all the subdomains involved, including _dmarc.au.
+As this allows domain owners to define domain roles, it is deemed to be more accurate than the Public Suffix List.

-Like SPF and DKIM, DMARC uses the concept of a domain owner, the entity or entities that are authorized to make changes to a given DNS domain.
+Like SPF and DKIM, DMARC uses the concept of a domain owner, the entity or entities authorized to make changes to a given DNS domain.

 SPF checks that the IP address of the sending server is authorized by the owner of the domain that appears in the SMTP MAIL FROM command.
 (The email address in MAIL FROM is also called the bounce address, envelope-from or RFC5321.MailFrom.)
 In addition to requiring that the SPF check passes, DMARC checks that RFC5321.MailFrom aligns with 5322.From.

 DKIM allows parts of an email message to be cryptographically signed, and the signature must cover the From field.
 Within the DKIM-Signature mail header, the d= (domain) and s= (selector) tags specify where in DNS to retrieve the public key for the signature.
 A valid signature proves that the signer is a domain owner, and that the From field hasn't been modified since the signature was applied.
 There may be several DKIM signatures on an email message; DMARC requires one valid signature where the domain in the d= tag aligns with the sender's domain stated in the From: header field.

 DNS record

 DMARC records are published in DNS with a subdomain label _dmarc, for example _dmarc.example.com.
 Compare this to SPF at example.com, and DKIM at selector._domainkey.example.com.

 The content of the TXT resource record consists of name=value tags, separated by semicolons, similar to SPF and DKIM.
-For example: